designstem/projects/dyes/index.md

 Following food residues that contain tannins, can be used:

-1. pomegranade peels (you get bright yellow shade, using aluminium pot)
+1. pomegranate peels (you get bright yellow shade, using aluminum pot)
-2. avocado peels (you get pink shade, using aluminium pot)
+2. avocado peels (you get pink shade, using aluminum pot)
-3. avocado stones (you get pink shade, using aluminium pot)
+3. avocado stones (you get pink shade, using aluminum pot)

 Keep the materials in the dark and dry place.
 Drying of food residue is not compulsory.